 Be sure to check all citations (mentions of the business) online; ensure that all the information, including current hours of operation, product images where possible, and so on is entered and is accurate.
 Here’s a complimentary eBook on how to audit a business’s citations (written by me) you can download and read to get you started.

-Do you use Google My Business?
+Do you use Google Business Profile (formerly Google My Business)?
 You should—Google controls 2/3’s of the search engine market.
 Google provides this tool for businesses & brands to manage their online presence across the Google product family, including Search and Maps.
 Get listed and ensure your NAP data is right-on.
 Be sure to upload images to your listing so you can avoid photo mishaps, like this one that appeared in map results for Bed, Bath and Beyond.

 One of the easiest ways to get the information about your business or the businesses you represent onto the internet is to submit to the top data aggregators.
 These aggregators will then submit the information to other directory websites.
 Accurate data ensures your business will be helped.
 Inaccurate info such as a previous address listed as current or an old phone number can hurt you.